French court fines Uber car service 100,000 euros

-PARIS A Paris court fined the French subsidiary of U.S. app-based ride service Uber 100,000 euros ($128,000) (79,701 pound) on Thursday for fraudulent business practices after it advertised its paid transportation service UberPop as a car pool.
+PARIS Oct 16 A Paris court fined the French subsidiary of U.S. app-based ride service Uber 100,000 euros ($128,000) on Thursday for fraudulent business practices after it advertised its paid transportation service UberPop as a car pool.

 UberPop, which the private company launched about a year ago in Paris, links private drivers with passengers.
 Called a "ride-sharing solution" by Uber, the service is now available in five other French cities.